o2r-project/erc-spec/docs/spec/index.md

 The first document content of this file MUST contain the following string nodes at the root level.

-- `spec-version`: a text string noting the version of the used ERC specification.
+- `spec_version`: a text string noting the version of the used ERC specification.
 The appropriate version for an ERC conforming to this version of the specification is `1`.
 - `id`: globally unique identifier for a specific ERC.
 This SHOULD be a URI (see [rfc3986][rfc3986]) or a [UUID][uuid], Version 4.

 [//]: # (could use semantic versioning later)